This post may contain affiliate links. Please see our full Disclosure Policy for details.

 - 1 cup heavy whipping cream

-- Preheat oven to 350 degrees and spray three 6-inch cake pans with baking spray.
+- Preheat oven to 350 degrees.
+Line three 6-inch cake pans with parchment rounds, then coat with baking spray.
 Set aside.

 - In a large bowl, combine all dry ingredients and whisk until blended.
-With a spoon, create at well in the middle.
+With a spoon, create a well in the middle.

 - Add eggs, eggnog, vegetable oil, and vanilla and stir until combined.
 Scrape down the sides of the bowl and add the boiling water.
 Whisk until well combined.